Skip to Content

 Play!

-If your children are engaging in hours and hours of play every day you can rest assured they are learning.
+If children are spending the majority of their time playing every day, you can rest assured they are learning.

 Read on to find out about simple play opportunities you can set up that your children will benefit from doing every day.